The Friends of Thomas Greene Park

 The group created a new name to accommodate the varying identities of this block-long recreation area.
 For pool users, this well-kept pool complex is known independent of the park as "DD" or "Douglass" pool.
 To honor the work of dedicated community

-activist Thomas Greene, the name "Friends of Douglass Greene Park" was incorporated.
+activist Thomas Greene, the name "Friends of Thomas Greene Park" was incorporated.

 Public Participation: Final plans incorporate